-What is Urinary Incontinence & How is it Treated?
+What is Incontinence & How is it Treated at The Charlotte Center for Pelvic Health?

-Female incontinence can be an embarrassing condition that is a common problem faced by many women near Charlotte.
-Although urinary incontinence occurs more often as women age, many younger women also suffer from the condition.
-With various levels of severity, bladder leaks can make a significant impact on your lifestyle by making you afraid to cough, sneeze or even laugh.
+Female incontinence is a common condition faced by many women as they age or after child birth.
+Although urinary incontinence occurs more often as women age, many younger women also experience symptoms of incontinence.
+Bladder leaks vary in levels of severity and can significantly impact your lifestyle by making you afraid to cough, sneeze or even laugh.

 Common causes of female incontinence include: